biwascheme/biwascheme/doc/internal/opecodes.md

   - Number of tail calls happened
-  - tco_counter.length is equal to number of stack frames (Note that this is different from stack.length, because this.stack is one-dimentional array).
+  - tco_counter.length is equal to number of stack frames (Note that this is different from stack.length, because this.stack is one-dimensional array).
   - However, call_stack.length may not be the same as number of frames because tail call does not push stack frame.
-  - tco_counter holds this difference, i.e. how many funcalls have occured without pushing stack frame.
+  - tco_counter holds this difference, i.e. how many funcalls have occurred without pushing stack frame.

 Here is the difference between normal call and tail call.